 Wondering where to stay in Dubai?
 Where to eat and hang-out at night?
 Well, wonder no more.
 Here are my faves in all three categories: Eat Sass Café.
-In 2014, this sassy (pun intended) Monaco-restaurant opened up in Dubai’s financial district to rave reviews.
-I loved the red, plush interior, mellow piano music, divine food (the burrata is […]
+In 2014, this sassy (pun intended) Monaco-restaurant opened up in Dubai's financial district to rave reviews.
+I loved [...]

 Dubai is perhaps best known for its futuristic skyline, its just-a-wee-bit-over-the-top shopping centres and luxury hotels, its record-breaking skyscrapers, and its slightly indulgent lifestyle.
 But there’s more to this affluent Arabian city than first meets the eye.
 If you’re interested in learning about Emirati culture, traditions and religion, I recommend visiting the Sheikh Mohammed Centre for Cultural Understanding.

 Are you intrigued by ingenious architecture?
 World records?
 Then Burj Khalifa is just the place for you.
 The first time I was in town, the tallest building in the world was not yet completed.
-Its proposed height was a well-guarded secret and the working title was Burj Dubai, the Dubai Tower.
-That was early in […]
+Its proposed height was a well-guarded secret and the working title [...]

 Dubai is a study in contrast: an old souk with wooden beamed roofs in narrow alleyways.
 Just across the creek, hyper-modern skyscrapers of the most futuristic designs.

-According to the Dubai Airport website, the renowned Dubai Duty Free covers 5 400 square metres of shopper’s paradise.
-Well, it’s certainly not located in Terminal 2.
-There’s only one shop in Terminal 2.
-A rather uninteresting one at that.
-That, and just a few cafeterias.
+Travelling to the UAE last April, we flew with Norwegian Airlines, a budget airline using Dubai Terminal 2.
+According to the Dubai Airport website, the renowned Dubai Duty Free covers 5400 sq. metres of shopper's paradise.
+Well, it's certainly not located in Dubai Terminal 2. [...]